-Question 2: “How can I tell if my watch is a fake?”
+Question 2: “How can I tell if a Rolex is fake?”

-A: It used to be relatively easy to spot a counterfeit watches.
+A: It used to be relatively easy to spot a counterfeit Rolex.
 However, today’s fakes have fooled even experienced watch experts.
 The cases, bracelets, boxes, papers and even the movements are being copied almost identically on some models today.
-Even the model and serial numbers look legitimate.
-If you are considering purchasing a pre-owned watch from an individual, insist on having it checked out by a watchmaker first.
-Exactime Watch & Clock has 3 full time watchmakers who will inspect the watch inside and out for no charge to insure your peace of mind.
+Even the model and serial numbers look legit.
+If you are considering purchasing a Rolex from an individual, insist on having it checked out by a watchmaker first.
+Exactime Watch & Clock has 4 full time watchmakers who will inspect the watch inside and out for no charge to insure your peace of mind.

 Question 3: "My watch is water-resistant.
 Can I swim with it?"

 A: Exactime Watch and Clock offers 3 full-time watchmakers on-site who can inspect and retain your watch’s water resistance capabilities.
 Exactime also has quality water-resistance watches for sale.
 Most watches on the market today offer some level of water-resistance.
 Unfortunately, many will survive submerging into water when they’re new, but will eventually fail in the long run.
 If you want to be able to swim or shower with a watch, consider a watch with two water-resistant requirements.
 The features that you should look for are a screw-down locking crown and a screw-on back.
 With these, the rubber gaskets are forced to compress and create a better water seal.
 Approximately once a year, you should take your watch to a qualified watchmaker and have it pressure tested for leaks.
 This preventative maintenance may save you a costly repair if your watch becomes water damaged.

 Question 4: "Electricity in my body prohibits me from wearing watches, what do you suggest?"